Hudson Heights, Manhattan: Fort Tryon

 The beginning of this section of Washington Heights as a neighborhood-within-a-neighborhood seems to have started around this time, in the years before World War II.
 One scholar refers to the area in 1940 as "Fort Tryon" and "the Fort Tryon area."
 In 1989, Steven M. Lowenstein wrote, "The greatest social distance was to be found between the area in the northwest, just south of Fort Tryon Park, which was, and remains, the most prestigious section ...
 This difference was already remarked in 1940, continued unabated in 1970 and was still noticeable even in 1980..."

 Lowenstein considered Fort Tryon to be the area west of Broadway, east of the Hudson, north of West 181st Street, and south of Dyckman Street, which includes Fort Tryon Park.
 He writes, "Within the core area of Washington Heights (between 155th Street and Dyckman Street) there was a considerable internal difference as well.
 The further north and west one went, the more prestigious the neighborhood..."

-During the World War I, immigrants from Hungary and Poland moved in next to the Irish.
-Then, as Naziism grew in Germany, Jews fled their homeland.
+During World War I, immigrants from Hungary and Poland moved in next to the Irish.
+Then, as Nazism grew in Germany, Jews fled their homeland.
 By the late 1930s, more than 20,000 refugees from Germany had settled in Washington Heights.